spring-projects/spring-framework/README-WEBSOCKET.md

     svn co http://svn.apache.org/repos/asf/tomcat/trunk/
     cd trunk

-Create `build.properties` in the trunk directory with content similar to the one below:
+Create `build.properties` in the trunk directory with similar content:

     # ----- Default Base Path for Dependent Packages -----
     # Replace this path with the path where dependencies binaries should be downloaded